cwieken/configr/README.md

-# Confir
+# Configr

 A flexible, type-safe configuration management library for Python.

-Confir simplifies configuration management by leveraging Python's dataclasses and type hints to provide a robust, type-safe approach to application configuration.
+Configr simplifies configuration management by leveraging Python's dataclasses and type hints to provide a robust, type-safe approach to application configuration.

 ## Features